 - Organized – The best software developers and engineers need to be highly attentive to their work and they also need to tackle their work in an organized manner.
 Properly planning and tracking projects in a logical manner, allows you to tackle problems that may arise faster than if you have to search through a mess of code.
 Additionally, if you need to hire on additional programmers to help, an organized and well-documented code base will only help them get up to speed faster.

 Do I Have To Choose Between Being A Software Developer Or A Software Engineer?

 Absolutely not!
 You can change from software development work to software engineering work at any point in your career.

 In fact, 49% of folks in an Indeed study reported they made a dramatic career change at some point in their careers.
 Just keep in mind the experience you have may not align with a completely lateral move.
 You may find that you need to take a small pay cut or take a step back in responsibilities to make the switch successfully.

 Are You Ready To Make The Switch To Software Development?

 Join us for a free information session on our Career Transition Programs!

-Held bi-weekly, our team will present an overview of our various career change programs: the Certificate in Cyber Foundations, Project Management Fundamentals, and Software Developer Foundations.
+Held bi-weekly, our team will present an overview of our various career change programs: the Certificate in Cyber Foundations, Project Management Fundamentals, and Python for Beginners.